-Laying it Down – The Importance of Bed Prepshawn sheffield
+Laying it Down – 3D Printer Bed Prepshawn sheffield

 MakeShaper usually recommends using glue on printers with a heated bed, depending on the filament material.
 To apply the glue, first start when the bed is cool to avoid the glue melting.
 A rule of thumb is you want to apply the patch of glue slightly bigger than the base of the printed part.
 We recommend using a water-based (PVA) standard glue stick.
 Our office favorite is the classic standard of Elmer’s water-based glue.
 Since not all materials have the same print characteristics, we recommend different methods for applying glue for different materials.